-What Does it Take to Be a Ship Mate?
+What is a Ship Mate?

-Position Description Supervise or coordinate activities of crew aboard ships, boats, barges, or dredges.
+Example of Ship Mate Job Supervise or coordinate activities of crew aboard ships, boats, barges, or dredges.

 - Participate in activities related to maintenance of vessel security.